 The People Chronicles interview between Kirsten Haas and Colleen Calcagni, LPC from Reading Counseling Services.

 If you are looking for a Wyomissing therapist, please call us at (888)76-THERAPY or (888)768-4372 to talk with a Reading Counseling Services counselor.
+“By calling or texting this number 888-768-4372, Customers agree to receive text messages, If you no longer wish to receive text messages, you may opt-out at any time by replying “STOP”.
 Counseling sessions are by appointment only.
 We proudly serve the Reading PA community and surrounding areas.
 Reading Counseling Services currently offers same-week availability for new clients to be seen in our Shillington, PA office.
 We offer evening and weekend sessions in addition to our normal business hours.
-Our email address is email@example.com, but please remember that email is not a secure form of communication.
+Our email address is firstname.lastname@example.org, but please remember that email is not a secure form of communication.
 We accept private pay and most insurance plans.
 Please review the insurances that we accept on our Rates/Insurance page at https://readingcounselingservices.com/contact-us/.

 Professional counseling involves a partnership or a collaborative effort between one or more clients and a professional counselor to assist the client(s) to identify solutions to certain types of problems or to reach goals.
 The issues addressed in counseling very often are producing significant levels of distress for the clients as well as leading to problems with their functioning.
 The difference between counseling and getting advice from friends or family is that a professional counselor is trained in understanding human behavior and in specific techniques to solve many different types of problems and can apply these techniques over different situations.

 The types of problems that professional Wyomissing counselors are trained to address can include:

 Learning skill building techniques (e.g., parental skill building, developing effective communication skills, academic skills, etc.).